-In the range of 1000 μ S, the error using KCl on a solution that should be compensated as NaCl or as 442, is illustrated in the graph below.

-Users wanting to measure natural water based solutions to 1% would have to alter the internal compensation to the more suitable preloaded "442" values or stay close to 25°C. Users who have standardized to KCl-based compensation may want to stick with it, regardless of increasing error as you get further from 25°C. The Ultrameter II will provide the repeatability and convertibility of data necessary for relative values for process control.
+In the range of 1000 μ S, the error using KCl on a solution that should be compensated as NaCl or as 442, is illustrated in Chart 2 on pg.
+39. Users wanting to measure natural water based solutions to 1% would have to alter the internal compensation to the more suitable preloaded "442" values or stay close to 25°C. Users who have standardized to KCl- based compensation may want to stick with it, regardless of increasing error as you get further from 25°C. The Ultrameter II will provide the repeatability and convertibility of data necessary for relative values for process control.
+38